sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 **Today's Progress:** I did it!!!!!!!!!!
 Succesfully wrote a program that enlarges a bmp file.
 One more problem to be done with this Pset!

 **Thoughts:** This was a very tough one, hardest one yet.
 There were many things to learn and really understand to make it work.
 But I feel very acomplished now that I got it to work and understand everything!

+### Day 30: September 22, 2018
+#### :mortar_board: Problem Solving

+**Today's Progress:** Working on the inital process of solving the last problem on CS50's Pset4, the "Recover" program.
+This one is really cool, it will be recovering deleted JPEG images from a memory card image!